luanfaraujo/luanfaraujo/README.md

 - **Tools used:** Python (Pandas), Tableau, Jupyter Notebook.
 - **Key insights:** Casual riders primarily use bikes for leisure and tourism on weekends, while members use them for daily commuting.
 Based on these insights, three data-driven recommendations are proposed.

+#### 2. LoL Champion Presence x Worlds Winners (in progress)
+- **Description:** In many live-service games, developers make "balancing patches", aiming to bring down the power of overperforming characters/equipment and make weaker ones stronger, to promote competitiveness and increase player choice.
+In competitive play, the strongest choices and the most dominant strategies are commonly called "the meta".
+This study investigates whether professional League of Legends teams that pick the meta champions of the year win the World Championship of the same period.

 ---

 ### 🛠️ Technical Skills